-Note: Students should consult the American Studies Graduate Handbook for a fuller account of program requirements.
+(See general College requirements in the section entitled 'Graduate Regulations' in this catalog.)
+Note: Students should consult the American Studies Graduate Handbook, available at the Program website, for a fuller account of program requirements.

-- I. Course distribution - A. A one-semester introductory seminar, designed to provide a broad framework for the study of American culture and society. - B. Formal courses and independent readings, designed to prepare the student in a coherent field of inquiry.
-The courses, readings, and field will be chosen in consultation with the student's advisor and the Director of Graduate Studies. - C. Two courses of directed study during which the student undertakes the research and writing of the Master's thesis, under the supervision of a faculty member in an area of American Studies. - II.
-A thesis, based on original research, which develops a coherent argument and makes a contribution to the study of American life.
-The thesis, supplemented by an oral defense before a faculty committee, will serve as the comprehensive examination in American Studies.
+- Course distribution - A two-semester introductory seminar (661-662), designed to provide a broad framework for the study of American culture and society. - Formal courses and independent readings, designed to prepare the student in a coherent field of inquiry.
+The courses, readings, and field will be chosen in consultation with the student's advisor and the Director of Graduate Studies. - C. Two courses of directed study during which the student undertakes the research and writing of the Master's thesis, under the supervision of a faculty member in an area of American Studies. - A thesis, based on original research, which develops a coherent argument and makes a contribution to the study of American life.
+The thesis, supplemented by an oral defense before a faculty committee, will serve as the M.A. field examination in American Studies.

 The M.A. degree can be completed in one calendar year, with students taking 12 credits each semester.
-Students who enroll in the program on a full-time basis are expected to submit their theses at the close of two semesters or no later than the beginning of the next academic year.
+Students who enroll in the program on a full-time basis are expected to submit their theses no later than the beginning of the next academic year.
 Alternatively, students may elect to pursue the M.A. on a part time basis, taking up to six years to complete the requirements.